dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

-A dictionary is represented by the root tree node in line-oriented ASCII text.
-Each line encodes an update to either a symbol (definition or deletion) or a directory node indexed on prefix.
-Internal directory nodes are referenced by secure hash, and the matched prefix is stripped from all symbols.
-Updates may appear in any order; this supports real-time streaming updates to an append-only log.
-To find the definition for a symbol, it is sufficient to examine the last relevant update.
-However, to save space and improve structure sharing outside of a stream, we'll usually want to normalize nodes by erasing masked updates then sorting whatever remains.
+A dictionary 'node' is a line-oriented ASCII text, representing an update log.
+Most lines will define or delete symbols (`:` or `~` respectively), but we may also index a matched prefix to a subtree.
+Tree nodes are named by secure hash, cf. *Secure Hash Resources*.
+We strip the matched prefix from symbols in the subtree, hence `:poke` under `/p` becomes `:oke`.
+For lookup, only the last update for a given symbol or prefix is used.
+Hence, `/p` will mask prior updates such as `/prod` and `:poke`.
+We can normalize our dictionary nodes by erasing masked updates and sorting whatever remains.
+The empty prefix or symbol is permitted.

-Prefixes mask all prior updates with a matching prefix.
-For example, an update to `/p` will mask prior updates to `:poke` and `/prod`.
-We assume the updated prefix will include those definitions if we intend to preserve them.
-The matched prefix is stripped from internal nodes, so under `/p` those become `:oke` and `/rod`.
-The empty prefix in `/ secureHash` is especially useful: it masks all prior updates, effectively representing a reset or checkpoint (in stream) or prototype inheritance (as first line).
-(Note: An empty string in place of the secure hash should alias the empty dictionary node.)

-An Awelon dictionary contains words and hierarchical dictionaries.
-Words are directly represented as symbols and defined inline.
-There is no concern regarding multi-line definitions because Awelon simply doesn't have those.
-Large definitions may cause inefficiency in dictionary processing, but this can be mitigated by leveraging `$secureHash` redirects.
-Hierarchical dictionaries are represented trivially by direct inclusion: we define a fully expanded symbol `dict/word` for every word in the named dictionary.
-This enables us to use `/dict/ secureHash` to logically copy an entire dictionary under a prefix, or to update individual definitions for deeply hierarchical words without special processing.

-There is no support for comments.
-Any metadata we wish to preserve - authorship, update logs, modify timestamps, etc. - should be encoded in the dictionary or an associated dictionary (e.g. `/defs/` vs. `/meta/`).
-It can be convenient if metadata is accessible for computation, analysis, abstraction, and manipulation like any other data.

-*Note:* This dictionary representation does not ensure that definitions are acyclic or well-typed, and does not record evaluations or optimizations.
-Fortunately, structure sharing and efficient diffs should help with caching these observations.
+This representation has characteristics of the LSM-tree, Merkle tree, and radix tree.
+It supports deeply immutable structure, structure sharing, lazy compaction, scaling beyond local memory or disk, efficient diffs, and lightweight real-time working set updates.
+The empty prefix `/ secureHash` can model prototype inheritance, stream checkpoints, or resets.
+By examining past definitions, we can heuristically estimate stability of definitions to optimize caching.

+*Note:* We can represent conventional libraries as a subset of words with a common prefix, e.g. such that `/math_ secureHash` patches in a specific version of a math library.
+However, for Awelon, my intention is that we'll usually curate and share entire codebases - ensuring all words are versioned, managed, tested together.
+Instead of libraries, distribution could be modeled via DVCS-inspired mechanisms - pull requests, bug reports, etc..

+## Hierarchical Dictionary Structure

+Several of Awelon's proposed [application models](ApplicationModel.md) rely on storing data into the dictionary.
+In this context, the dictionary serves as a filesystem or database with spreadsheet-like characteristics.
+But with multiple humans and software agents maintaining the data, we introduce several concerns related to name conflicts and information security for data flows.
+To simplify these issues, Awelon permits hierarchically embedding one dictionary within another.
+The subordinate dictionary is sandboxed, unable to access its host.
+But the host can access its subordinates through extended words of form `dictname/foo`.
+We can also interpret other operations under a hierarchical context:

+        d/bar       (use `bar` from dictionary `d`)
+        d/42        => d/[41 succ]
+        d/[41 succ] => [d/41 d/succ]
+        d/"hello"   => d/[104 "ello"]

+In the dictionary representation, we simply define the extended symbols.
+For example, we can can write `:d/bar def` to update the definition for word `bar` in dictionary `d`.
+We can also use `/d/ secureHash` to logically embed or update an entire dictionary.
+Of course, writing out `d/42` is only ugly and inefficient if it has the same meaning as `42`.
+So we permit localizing: an evaluator may rewrite the hierarchical qualifier whenever it does not affect behavior.

 ## Evaluation

-Evaluation of an Awelon program results in an equivalent Awelon program, one from which it is hopefully easier to extract information or more efficiently perform further evaluations.
-Awelon's primary evaluation mode proceeds by local rewriting.
-The four primitives rewrite by simple pattern matching:
+Evaluation of an Awelon program simply rewrites it to an equivalent program, in context of a dictionary.
+An external agent can presumably observe the result and extract data from the evaluated form, perhaps extend the program and continue.
+Awelon is a pure language, but any interaction with an external agent provides a potential basis for an effects model.

+Primitives rewrite by simple pattern matching:

             [B][A]a => A[B]         (apply)
             [B][A]b => [[B]A]       (bind)
                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Words rewrite to their evaluated definitions.
-However, words do not rewrite unless doing so leads to a result other than a trivial inlining of the word's evaluated definition.
+Words will rewrite to their evaluated definitions.
+However, words should not rewrite unless doing so leads to further rewrites in the program.
+That is, if rewriting a word just results in the inlined definition, then we've lost some useful, human-meaningful structure but gained nothing.
+We'll only rewrite words if we stand to gain something.
 This constraint is called lazy linking, and it supports various performance and aesthetic goals.

-An undefined word represents an unknown and does not evaluate further.
+Evaluation can proceed with undefined words.
+Undefined word represent unknown computations and do not evaluate further.
+This can be leveraged for some application models, where we can use undefined words to represent future inputs.

 Awelon's basic evaluation strategy is simple: